smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 The Changes
 ===============================================================================

+Before going deep into the issue itself I wanted to explain how the changes that caused the problem were first introduced.

 The changes that led to this issue happened weeks before finding the issue.
 We were trying to refactor our logging to make it more consistent, simplify it and incorporate it into a new project.
+The new project brought with it a large set of new libraries and changes that remained relatively isolated.

-In working on the code I had seen a small issue with the serialization early on that I introduced a small change (*cough* hack *cough*) to work around.
+In working on the new code I had seen a small issue with the log serialization and introduced a small change (*cough* hack *cough*) to workaround the issue.
 The data was causing a circular reference while serializing which I adjusted to ignore since I knew that our input data did not have any circular references.
 The serialization output looked about the same as the bad message above but wrote it off at the time.
+With my small change in place the system seemed to work and so I moved onto the next thing.

 Okay, now back to digging into the issue.